-- An AKS cluster configured with the latest stable release of Kubernetes version 1.24.x or later. - One Windows Server 2019 version 1809 or later OS node. - For non-production environments and testing, the recommended minimum VM size for Windows and Linux nodes is Standard_D4s_v3. - For production environments, the VM size and number of nodes depend on your individual requirements.
+- One Windows Server 2019 version 1809 OS node. - For non-production environments and testing, the recommended minimum VM size for Windows and Linux nodes is Standard_D4s_v3. - For production environments, the VM size and number of nodes depend on your individual requirements.